 Sleek and edgy, resin and concrete flooring are fast becoming the flooring of choice for contemporary homes.

-Durable and resistant to spills, dirt and stains, concrete and resin are versatile flooring options, which can be used in wet areas as well as with underfloor heating.
+Perfect for kitchen floors and well-prepped bathroom floors due to its durability and resistant to spills, dirt and stains, concrete and resin are versatile flooring options, which can be used in wet areas as well as with underfloor heating.
 They are ideal for open-plan layouts and different zones will flow easily into one another, while the simplicity of resin and concrete will help create a feeling of space, especially with a glossy or polished finish.

 Choosing a poured concrete floor